dstanesc/FluidPatterns/doc/data-services.md

 # Incremental Updates

 The [DocumentDeltaConnection](https://github.com/microsoft/FluidFramework/blob/a16019bb71b67deef3924ab47036d1aa534bafa9/packages/drivers/driver-base/src/documentDeltaConnection.ts#L38) represents a connection to a stream of delta updates.
-The low level communication is ensured by [socket.io library](https://github.com/socketio/socket.io)
+For low message delivery latency the infrastructure offers [websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) based transport.
+The implementation is based on the [socket.io library](https://github.com/socketio/socket.io)

 In the case of [FluidHelloWorld](https://github.com/microsoft/FluidHelloWorld), which is based on the SharedMap DDS following notification path is observed (reduced for brevity):